djsloppy/Python-Projects/README.md

 **Built with:** Python<br>
 **Features:** classes (parent/child); inheritance; class methods.
 #### Project 5 - Student Tracking
 **Overview:** We created a student database front end in Tkinter.
-It connects to a database to save and and get data to then display.
+It connects to a database to save and and get data to then display.<br>
 **Built with:** Python, Tkinter, SQL<br>
 **Features:** Tkinter GUI; Database connection; SQL statements.